randallmitchell/Android-Q-Project-Template/playbooks/create-new-playbook.md

 - Define all required inputs with examples

 ### 3. Fill AI Agent Section
+- **CRITICAL**: Define the appropriate role(s) first - this determines what context and capabilities the AI will have
 - Write clear overview of what the AI should accomplish
 - List all information to gather from developer
 - Break down execution into numbered steps with specific actions